 - The only disappointment was the chilli, ginger, lime pickle which we bought from a local seller for Rs.
 300. It had no taste, it tasted like chilli dipped in oil with no spices.

 - There are four shops a little away from Lal Tibba famously called “Char Dukan”.
 I wanted to try their pancakes but just bought some chips for the journey and left.

 We left from Lal Tibba at 2 pm, again our driver said it will take a whopping 3.5 hours to reach the airport whereas Google Map showed only two hours.
 Dad trusted the driver more than Google maps so we headed straight for the airport.
 Eventually, reached the airport at 4 pm for our 6 pm flight.

 Our flight was on time from Dehradun and landed early at Delhi airport.
 Hence, we had a three-hour layover at Delhi airport.
 Connecting through Delhi domestic airport is always a pain as flights are delayed and it runs beyond its maximum capacity.
 There was no space in the food court or a lounge or restaurant.
 Eventually, we got a place in a restaurant called Punjab Grill.
 We had a decent meal for an exorbitant price.
 Our flight to Mumbai got delayed and took off at 10:30 pm instead of the scheduled departure at 9:30 pm.
 It finally landed in Mumbai at 1 am instead of 11:30 pm due to the congestion at Mumbai airport.
 It was a long travel day and felt no less than the journey of an international flight.

-Check out all the other posts in Uttarakhand series:
+Check out all the other posts in the Uttarakhand series: